apexbridge-tech/bugspotter-sdk/README.md

 # @bugspotter/sdk

-> Core SDK for capturing and reporting bugs
+> Core SDK for capturing and reporting bugs with session replay

-The BugSpotter SDK provides a comprehensive solution for capturing bug reports in web applications, including screenshots, console logs, network requests, and browser metadata.
+The BugSpotter SDK provides a comprehensive solution for capturing bug reports in web applications, including screenshots, console logs, network requests, session replay, and browser metadata.

 ## 📦 Installation